jmsaltzman/pi_setup/README.rst

   py36_install.sh

-* Install an updated Java with this script:
+* Install an updated Java with this script and **pay attention** since there will be prompts:

 .. code-block:: bash